oscarlr/IGenotyper_depr/README.md

 # Or to run IGenotyper on a cluster set SJOB_DEFALLOC to the allocation account
 ```

-## Creating IGH specific reference
+## Creating IGH specific reference or download IGH specific reference
 IG uses a specific reference.
 To create this reference, run the command `IG-make-ref`.
-The input to `IG-make-ref` is the path to the hg19 reference fasta file. `IG-make-ref` will create the reference and index the reference.
+The input to `IG-make-ref` is the path to the hg19 reference fasta file.`IG-make-ref` will create the reference and index the reference.
 The reference fasta file should only contain chr1-22, X and Y. No alternate sequences should be in the reference fasta file.

+# Create IGH specific reference
+You can create the IGH specific reference using the commands below or download the reference as shown in the following section.
 ```
 ### Downloading hg19 reference and creating hg19 reference without alternate sequences
 wget https://hgdownload.cse.ucsc.edu/goldenPath/hg19/bigZips/hg19.fa.gz